Chambers USA has described Morgan Chu as “beyond doubt the most gifted trial lawyer in the USA” who “delivers staggering results for clients.”

 - Morgan argued and won a 9-0 U.S. Supreme Court decision rejecting the U.S. Patent and Trademark Office’s position that applicants who appeal to a district court must pay the agency’s legal bills (Peter v.
 NantKwest).

-- Morgan was lead counsel for VLSI against Intel winning a $2.2 billion jury verdict.
+- Morgan was lead counsel for VLSI against Intel winning a $2.3 billion final judgment.

 Morgan was lead trial counsel in some of the world’s largest—and, in some cases, precedent-setting—verdicts, judgments and settlements, resulting in actual payments totaling more than $9 billion, including: